 To set them up you configure an app on a paired bluetooth iPhone entering your weight, height, sex and numerous goals such as (for me) 10,000 steps daily and the loss of a further 1 1/2 stone in weight.

-We shall see… To be honest I’m more concerned about being fit than losing weight but given the old adage “you can manage what you don’t measure” this seems like a good first step (please force the pun)!
+We shall see… To be honest I’m more concerned about being fit than losing weight but given the old adage “you can manage what you don’t measure” this seems like a good first step (please forgive the pun)!

 Just as interesting to me though is the monitoring of your night’s sleep, my target was 8 hours and I reached 7 1/2 but with frequent tossing and turning and getting up in the night.
 Not as bad as when I was working two years ago but something to “work” on for sure as it was more than I’d realised in retrospect.